Skip to main content

 If the gates fail, iterate.
 If they pass, the strategy is ready for further validation on Sim101 over several sessions, not for live deployment.

-Step 8: Save or discard the strategy
+Step 8: Save or discard

 If the strategy looks promising, commit the file to your local workflow.
 Claude Code can run git commands.
 If the strategy is unviable, instruct Claude Code to remove the file and document what you learned.